-A few days ago, I addressed the most important reason Nike shouldn’t have chosen Colin Kaepernick as the face of its 30-year anniversary campaign (please read here).
-There are other reasons as well, and it seems that many are taking their various reasons and shopping for other companies’ shoes.
+A few days ago, I wrote about Nike’s pick of Colin Kaepernick as the face of its 30-year anniversary campaign (please read here).
+For the moment, some shoppers are subsequently looking at other companies’ shoes.
 Nike stock is down, and stats show a decline in favorability of the brand.

 One group that’s called it Splitsville with the iconic company is Missouri’s College of the Ozarks.